-In accepting his new ministry as bishop, Michael has worked diligently with clergy, lay leaders and members of the church, inviting them all to live out, more and more fully, the diocese’s dynamic and faithful vision for ministry.
-The Bishop is a strong advocate for justice and inclusion in the life of the church and world.
+In accepting his ministry as bishop, Michael has worked diligently with clergy, lay leaders and members of the church, inviting them all to live out, more and more fully, the diocese’s dynamic and faithful vision for ministry.
+Bishop Michael is a strong advocate for justice and inclusion in the life of the church and world.